ryansandersuk/getdata-015/CodeBook.md

 The data is the average by subject and activity of the mean and standard deviation of the features in the original Samsung data set.
-There is some minor cleanup to the variable names.
+There is some minor cleanup of the original variable names.